mapproxy/mapproxy/doc/configuration_examples.rst

     sqrt2:
       res: sqrt2

-.. note:: The quality of aerial images or scanned maps are unaffected from these options.
+.. note:: This does not improve the quality of aerial images or scanned maps, so you should avoid it for these images.

 Resampling method
 -----------------